Travel Agency Tribes Email Marketing

 As COVID-19 vaccines become more prevalent, the Dominican Republic has announced updates to its travel entry requirements.
 Officials in the Dominican Republic revealed the Responsible Tourism Recovery Plan would no longer require travelers to provide a negative coronavirus test upon arrival.
 Instead, aleatory breath tests will be administered to between 3-15 percent of travelers arriving at airports or other ports of entry.

-BAHAMAS: COVID-19 ENTRY REQUIREMENTS ALL TRAVELERS NEED TO KNOW
+TURKEY: COVID-19 ENTRY REQUIREMENTS FOR INTERNATIONAL TRAVELERS

 We help grow your business.